No. 14 Boise State loses Bachmeier, beats Hawaii 59-37

 POLL IMPLICATIONS

-Boise State could possibly move up after a couple losses by teams above them.
+Boise State could possibly move up after a couple losses by teams above the Broncos.

 UP NEXT